MistAEGIS/Training-Data-Compressor/README.md

 Training Data Compressor
 ========================

-This module exposes functions with which you can:
+This module will compress/decompress documents in a folder by extracting their text and gzipping them all individually.
+Afterwards the folder is tarred.
+The module exposes functions with which you can:

 * Compress documents (`pdf`, `docx`, etc.) by extracting the raw text of them and gzipping them.
 * Decompress the same gzipped raw text documents, so they can be used by your machine learning algorithm